 Sport : Inspiring a love of sport

-Our philosophy is to ‘inspire a love of sport’ and all pupils, whatever their ability, represent the school in competitive sports matches against other schools.
+The pupils have both PE and Games lessons during the week, and the pupils in Years 3 to 8 also have a fixture afternoon.
+All our pupils, whatever their ability, represent the school in competitive sports matches against other schools.
 Representing the school can be a major motivation for some pupils and we provide them with this experience.

 Major Team Games

 Football (boys), Hockey (girls), Swimming, Cross Country, Biathlon